jeyabbalas/wasm-game-of-life/README.md

 # Conway's Game of Life in Wasm

-This repository follows the tutorial from [Rust Wasm book's](https://rustwasm.github.io/docs/book/) that introduces Wasm via Rust.
+This repository follows the tutorial from [Rust Wasm book](https://rustwasm.github.io/docs/book/), which introduces Wasm via Rust.

-## Initial Setup
+## Steps Followed

 1. The initial project setup was done by cloning the [wasm-pack project template](https://github.com/rustwasm/rust-webpack-template) and specifying the project name using the following command—